 The NETOU command calls the Network Operator Utility into execution.
-The CDCNET Network Operations manual fully describes this command and its parameters (ordering information is in the preface).
+The CDCNET Network Operations manual fully describes this command and its parameters (ordering information is in About This Manual).

 Command Description

 NETWORK_OPERATOR Calls NETOU into execution.

 UTILITY, NETOU

 Error Messages